Blog

 An ideal diet for alpha-gal syndrome depends on the person’s sensitivity and requires some investigation to pinpoint their unique triggers.
 The first recommendation is to cut out all red meat from the diet, especially porcine and organ meats.
 Some patients may be able to tolerate dairy, while others cannot.
 Fatty dairy, such as ice-cream, may be especially problematic.
 If symptoms still persist, all dairy can be cut out, and other sources of alpha-gal need to be weeded out of the diet, such as gelatin and carrageenan.
 Additionally, a healthy diet high in nutrients and fiber may be helpful for lowering immune reactivity.

 Checking Medications and Supplements.
 It is vital to check all ingredients in any medications or supplements you are taking to ensure they do not contain animal products like gelatin.
-This includes the non-active ingredients which are readily overlooked, such as animal stearate.
+This includes the non-active ingredients which are readily overlooked, such as magnesium stearate.

 Being Careful with Exercise and Other Lifestyle Factors.
 Symptoms may intensify after exercise, during infection, or while menstruating.
 Certain foods may only become triggers in the presence of these factors.
 A person with alpha-gal syndrome should not avoid exercising but should rather avoid triggers that do not allow them to exercise safely.